tdk-bwcb/Personal-Finance-Tracker-clone/README.md

-# Python Master Project Tutorial - Personal Finance Tracker
+# Python Personal Finance Tracker

 ## Overview

-This project is a Python application developed as part of the "Master Python With This ONE Project!" tutorial by Tech with Tim.
-The project allows users to record transactions, specifying the date, type (income or expense), and amount.
+This project is a Python application that allows users to record transactions, specifying the date, type (income or expense), and amount.
 Users can view their transactions within a specified date range, providing insights into their financial habits.

 ## Features